enturn/brackets-quick-search/README.md

 Installation
 ------------

-Download and extract, or clone, the repositery and move it to the Brackets extensions folder (`Help > Show Extensions Folder`).
+Download and extract, or clone, the repository and move it to the Brackets extensions folder (`Help > Show Extensions Folder`).

 Restart Brackets.